 With your email service provider and lead magnet, you can create a series of automated emails like a welcome series, newsletter, or a promotional campaign.
-These emails act as a brand builder to nurture subscribers and help them get to know your brand, message, and products.
+These emails act as brand awareness to nurture subscribers and help them get to know your brand, message, and products.

 The Benefits of Email Marketing

-When you compare email marketing campaigns to social media, there’s really no contest:
+When you compare an email campaign to social media, there’s really no contest:

-- 59% of people spend most of their time checking their emails on mobile devices;
+- 59% of people spend most of their time checking their emails on a mobile device;

 - Up to 77% of us prefer marketing emails over social media scrolling;